dbfarias/build-media/README.md

 	2. Converts each frame to grayscale.
 	3. Loads the overlay image (overlay.png) and resizes it to fit in the bottom-right corner.
 	4. Makes the overlay blink every 2 seconds.
+	5. Displays a custom text (up to 10 characters) in yellow, centered on the video.
-	5. Saves the processed video as output.mp4.
+	6. Saves the processed video as output.mp4.

 ## 📌 Notes
 	•	The overlay.png image must be smaller than the video resolution.
 	•	If overlay.png has transparency, it will be smoothly blended with the video.
+	•	If no text is provided, a default text (DefaultTXT) will be used.

 📌 Troubleshooting